NazarioLuis/AutoCRUD/README.md

 #### `@EntityCRUD`
 - `title`: Specifies the title of the CRUD (Create, Read, Update, Delete) interface generated for the entity.
 It typically appears at the top of the interface, providing a clear indication of what kind of records the interface deals with.
 - `formTitle`: Sets the title of the form or dialog used for adding or editing records.
 It appears as the title of the window or section where users input or modify data.
-- `columnCount`: Determines the number of columns used for displaying records in the table view of the CRUD interface.
-It helps in organizing and presenting data more efficiently, especially when dealing with a large number of fields.
+- `columnCount`: Determines the number of columns used for displaying the form in the CRUD interface.
+It helps in organizing and presenting form fields more efficiently, especially when dealing with forms with many fields.
 - `width`: Specifies the width of the CRUD interface window as a percentage of the screen width.
 It allows customization of the interface's size to fit different screen resolutions and user preferences.
 - `height`: Defines the height of the CRUD interface window as a percentage of the screen height.
 It enables adjusting the interface's vertical size according to the content and usability requirements.